Reel SF

 The Woman In Red - Tryst, Interrupted

-Teddy almost misses TWA’s L-1011 flight to Los Angeles but gets the ramp truck to head back as the exit door re-opens for him.
+Teddy almost misses TWA’s L-1011 flight to Los Angeles but persuades the ramp truck to head back as the exit door re-opens for him.
 As if.
 (In return for its cooperation with the filmmakers TWA gets lots of exposure in the airport scenes that follow).

 Then … Unfortunately for Teddy once in the air the flight is diverted to San Diego due to fog in L.A.
 On arrival he sits in the lounge, musing about Didi and Charlotte, two women waiting for him in the middle of the night.
 But was this scene filmed at San Diego airport?
 (No, it was not - read on).

 When Mel Brooks exits the terminal in High Anxiety the address on the window - 300 World Way - is that of TWA’s Terminal 3 at Los Angeles International Airport.
-This then was the location used for Teddy’s ‘San Diego’ scene.
+This then was the location used for Teddy’s ‘San Diego’ airport lounge scene.

 … a vintage photo … This c.
 1970 photograph shows TWA Terminal 3 as it still was when The Woman In Red was filmed.